-The most common example of a local wind are breezes that we've written about.
+The most common example of a local wind are breezes.
 During the day they blow from the sea, and at night, on the contrary, towards the sea.
-This happens regularly, plus they occur in a limited area, on the coast - so these are local winds.
+This happens regularly, plus they occur in a limited area, on the coast — so these are local winds.

 Today we will only discuss coastal local winds, and in the following letters we will talk about other winds!

 Breezes occur when there’s a land and water boundary (e.g., the sea).